Digital Account Application

 to redesign the digital account application.
 This page

-highlights three major redesigns I worked on:
+highlights three major redesigns I worked on: account

-the progress indicator, account type selection, and
+type selection, the progress indicator, and address

-address validation.
+validation.

 Additionally, it showcases the reusable components